+Low-maintenance landscaping ideas for the backyard keep your entertaining space beautiful and easy to care for, saving you tiring work.
 All landscaping requires some maintenance to keep the property looking beautiful and groomed.
 However, low-maintenance plants and a simple landscape design can limit the amount of work needed to keep the backyard looking nice.
 Smaller gardens, hardscape features and mulch can help limit the amount of weeding and garden care required by the homeowner.

 Gardens should be designed for ease of mowing nearby grass.
 Add borders or edging to keep mulch in the gardens and provide a clean line between garden and grass.
 If you dislike the clipping involved along edging, use a shovel to create a trench-like, angled edge to your gardens.
-Add mulch to your gardens to retain moisture and limit the growth of weeds---and your time spent weeding.
+Add mulch to your gardens to retain moisture and limit the growth of weeds and your time spent weeding.

 Shrubs can be beautiful additions to the landscape and offer vibrant green leaves or flowers.
-Most shrubs such as azalea, rhododendron and crepe myrtle require very little maintenance.
+Most shrubs such as azalea (Rhododendron spp.), rhododendron (Rhododendron spp.) and crepe myrtle (Lagerstroemia spp.) require very little maintenance.
 Evergreens offer the option of even less maintenance while providing interest year-round.
-Dwarf variety shrubs and trees grow slower and as a result, require considerably less pruning.
+Dwarf variety shrubs and trees grow slower and, as a result, require considerably less pruning.

 Annuals require frequent watering and fertilizing as well as pruning to keep the plants blooming.
 Choose a few varieties and use these flowering plants sparingly throughout your landscape to limit care time.

-Remember that all plants require moderate watering during the replanting adjustment period.
+Remember that all plants require moderate watering during the transplanting adjustment period.
 Follow the plant label or garden center's recommendations until the plant is established.
 Always apply mulch to your xeriscape garden to retain moisture and discourage weed growth.
 Xeriscape plants almost always reflect the varieties of plants native to your local area.
 Consult with your local garden center for more information about local plants to create a low-maintenance xeriscape for your backyard.